-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Non- targeted/broad community The Public Hearing will be held on February 28, 2019. and reasons 2 Newspaper Ad Non- targeted/broad community No comments were received in response to the published legal notice No comments were received in response to the published legal notice No comments were not accepted 3 Internet Outreach Non- targeted/broad community No comments were received in response to postings to the City of Plymouth website.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Non- targeted/broad community Five of the seven social service agencies were present at the HRA Board meeting.
+They all spoke in favor of the Action Plan.
+All comments were from the sub- grantees and were in favor of the Action Plan.
+No comments were not accepted.
+2 Newspaper Ad Non- targeted/broad community No comments were received in response to the published legal notice No comments were received in response to the published legal notice No comments were not accepted 3 Internet Outreach Non- targeted/broad community No comments were received in response to postings to the City of Plymouth website.
 No comments were received in response to postings to the City of Plymouth website.
 No comments were not accepted.